Tech-at-DU/d3-tutorial/03-Loading-Data/readme.md

 Array Prototype
 ```

 What happened here?
-You loaded the cities.csv with D3 and D3 coverted this into an array of objects.
+You loaded the cities.csv with D3 and D3 converted this into an array of objects.

 This will be our data!